 The school is a non-smoking facility.
-Any form of smoking, including e-cigarettes/vaporizers and paraphernalia, and tobacco use are prohibited anywhere on school property, in all indoor facilities, and in the presence of students.
+Any form of smoking, including but not limited to ecigarettes/vaporizers and paraphernalia, and tobacco use are prohibited anywhere on school property, in all indoor facilities, and in the presence of students.

 Payments Made to School